eugenedakin/pigpio-GPIO/README.md

 data for all of these recent changes.

 The estimated time for the book to be released is the fall of 2020.

+Version 1.0
+-Initial Version of pigpio-GPIO library (18 May 2020)